CAVEconnectome/PyChunkedGraph/ingest/README.md

 The `--test` flag will queue 8 children chunks that share the same parent.
 When the children chunk jobs finish, worker listening on the `t2` (tracker for layer 2) queue should enqueue the parent chunk.

 > NOTE: to avoid race conditions there should only be one worker listening on tracker queues for each layer.
-The provided helm chart makes sure of this but importnant not to forget.
+The provided helm chart makes sure of this but important not to forget.

 > NOTE: For large datasets, the `ingest graph` command can take a long time because queue is buffered so as not to exceed redis memory.
 You will need to figure out how big the redis instance must be accordingly.
 A 2 to 3GB instance seemed sufficient for a dataset with 10M chunks at level 2, with a buffer length of 250000.